 1.0 INTRODUCTION

 Groundwater is a vital freshwater resource for billions of people globally, particularly in countries where surface water is scarce or unreliable.
 In Nigeria, shallow hand-dug wells serve as a primary source of drinking water for urban and peri-urban populations.
-In Oyo Town, rapid urbanization and inadequate municipal water infrastructure have intensified dependence on groundwater (Adejumo and Adelowokan 2020; David 2013).
+In Oyo Town, rapid urbanization and inadequate municipal water infrastructure have intensified dependence on groundwater (Adejumo & Adelowokan 2020; David, 2013).
 However, groundwater quality is increasingly threatened by contamination from both natural and anthropogenic sources.
 Natural contamination may arise from water–rock interactions, infiltration of poor-quality surface water (streams, rivers, lakes), seawater intrusion, or geothermal influences (Jolaosho et al., 2024).
 Heavy metals are of particular concern because of their toxicity, environmental persistence, and tendency to bioaccumulate (WHO, 2022; Hameed et al., 2020).
 Their sources include weathering of mineralized bedrock, leachates from domestic waste, agricultural runoff, industrial effluents, and vehicular emissions.
 In urban centers such as Oyo Town, risks are heightened during the rainy season due to increased infiltration and leaching of contaminants from waste dumpsites, markets, automobile repair workshops, and agricultural fields (Jolaosho et al., 2024; Ojekunle et al., 2022).

 Previous studies in southwestern Nigeria have reported elevated concentrations of heavy metals such as cadmium (Cd), lead (Pb), manganese (Mn), and iron (Fe) in groundwater, often linked to the geochemistry of Basement Complex rocks and poor waste management practices (Agaku et al., 2025; Ojekunle et al., 2022).
 However, little attention has been given to the seasonal dynamics of heavy metal contamination in shallow aquifers, which are particularly vulnerable to surface pollution and direct recharge.
 Understanding these seasonal variations is crucial for identifying contamination pathways, assessing potential health risks, and guiding groundwater protection strategies.